FRC-4459/LGTR/content/index.md

 This section relates to the software side of the robot control systems - firmware flashing, the RIO, the programming you'll be doing, etc. If you have prior knowledge of Java or OOP, that's great!
 If you don't, that's alright too.

-While this guide seeks to go into fine detail for some of these concepts and teach about common beginner mistakes, the [WPILib Docs]() are so excellent and complete that you could certainly learn 99% of what you need to know there.
+While this guide seeks to go into fine detail for some of these concepts and teach about common beginner mistakes, the [WPILib Docs]() are so excellent and complete that you could learn 99% of what you need to know there.

 - [[Java or C++]]
 - [[Java and Object Oriented Programming]]